 Centerline News: "Richard Lloyd brings fire to new memoir" Full interview with Richard here.

 "Big Angel / Big Devil" Record Collector Magazine's Richie Unterberger interviews Richard about his new book and "the perfect yin of guitar attack and the yang of trying to keep body and soul together."
 Full article here.

 David Chiu at the Huffington Post interviews Richard here.

 Joel Gausten interviews Richard about his memoir here at JoelGausten.com

 Deeper Digs in Rock / The Rock and Roll Archaeology Project interviewed Richard and discussed his new book.
 Listen to the entire hour long interviewhere.

 Brad Cohan At TimeOut NY interviews Richard a week before his New York City book events in January 2018here.

-Conspirinormal interviewed Richard about the interior side of Everything Is Combustiblehere.
+Conspirinormal interviewed Richard about Everything Is Combustiblehere.

 Richard discusses his book with Jim Testa at NJ.COM here.